SakibSumon/SakibSumon/README.md

+> "Our greatest glory is not in never failing, but in rising every time we fail." ― Confucius

 ### Hello, Welcome to my GitHub profile :sweat_drops:

-> "Our greatest glory is not in never failing, but in rising every time we fail." ― Confucius

- I completed undergrad from Ahsanullah University of Science and Engineering in June'20 and currently working at **Genesys Softwares.**
+**About Me:** I completed undergrad from Ahsanullah University of Science and Engineering in June'20 and currently working at **Genesys Softwares.**

 <!--
 **SakibSumon/SakibSumon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.